hortonworks/data-tutorials/tutorials/hdp/superset-trucking-iot/tutorial-0.md

 ## Tutorial Reference Application

-This tutorial series uses our **[Trucking IoT Application](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017)** comprised of multiple subprojects.
+This tutorial series uses our **[Trucking IoT Application](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017)** comprised of multiple sub-projects.
 You will build the Superset visualization subproject.